MTB - M&T Bank Corporation

 What is MTB?

 MTB is the ticker symbol for M&T Bank Corporation, a listed security.
-M&T Bank Corporation operates as a bank holding company that provides commercial and retail banking services.
-The company's Business Banking segment offers deposit, lending, cash management, and other financial services to small businesses and professionals.
+M&T Bank Corporation functions as a bank holding entity, delivering a broad spectrum of financial solutions to both commercial enterprises and individual consumers.
+Its Business Banking division caters to small businesses and professionals, providing essential services such as deposit accounts, credit facilities, and treasury management solutions.
 Listed on NYSE.
 MTB is the equity ticker shown on this page; equity options traders use the security for directional, volatility, and income strategies via the listed options chain.

 What does the MTB options snapshot look like today?